JonKing93/pfdf/docs/api/raster.rst

         Reprojects the current raster to match the spatial characteristics of a template raster.
 The current raster is projected into the same CRS, resolution, and grid alignment as the template.
 If either raster does not have a CRS, then the rasters are assumed to have the same CRS.
 If either raster does not have an affine transform, then the rasters are assumed to have the same resolution and grid alignment.

         If the raster is projected outside of its current bounds, then the reprojected pixels outside the bounds are set to the raster's NoData value.
-Raises an error if the raster does not have a NoData value, although see below for a syntax to resolve this.
+Raises an error if the raster does not have a NoData value.
 If resampling is required, uses nearest-neighbor interpolation by default, but see below for additional resampling options.

     .. dropdown:: Reproject by Keyword